-- Provide your students with paper copies of logos (Copymaster One) Display the logos and ask the students to each write down the symmetry that each design has (this is useful for assessment purposes).
-Get students to share what they have written in pairs then bring the class together for a collective discussion.
+- Provide your students with paper copies of logos (Copymaster 1).
+Display the logos and ask the students to collaborate (mahi tahi) with a partner and write down the symmetry that each design has (this is useful for assessment purposes).
+Get pairs to have a korero about what they have written with another pair group, then bring the class together for a collective discussion.

 - For each logo get students to demonstrate what symmetry the design has by using a mirror, or folding and flipping, and by tracing and rotating.
 Make a list of symmetries for each design.